Lockheed raises dividend, increases share buyback authority

-WASHINGTON, Sept 26 (Reuters) - Top U.S. weapons maker Lockheed Martin Corp on Thursday increased its quarterly dividend by 16 percent and increased the amount of authorized share repurchases by $3 billion.
+WASHINGTON (Reuters) - Top U.S. weapons maker Lockheed Martin Corp (LMT.N) on Thursday increased its quarterly dividend by 16 percent and increased the amount of authorized share repurchases by $3 billion.

 Lockheed said its board also increased the amount approved for share repurchases by $3 billion.
 The number of shares purchased and the timing of those purchases would be determined by management.
 The funds do not have an expiration date.